mikemartin/coatesgroup/content/collections/pages/privacy-policy.md

         content:
           -
             type: text
-            text: 'Our approach to privacy adheres to the Australian Privacy Principles (APPs), which are contained in schedule 1 of the Privacy Act 1988.
+            text: 'Our approach to privacy adheres to the Australian Privacy Principles (APPs), which are contained in Schedule 1 of the Privacy Act 1988.
 You can obtain more information on Australia’s approach to privacy from the Australian Information Commissioner’s website ('
           -
             type: text
             marks: